-Entrepreneurial nurses and midwives in the United Kingdom: an integrative review.
+Entrepreneurial nurses and midwives in the United Kingdom: an integrative review

-Mark, Annabelle L., Goodman, Claire, Davis, Kathy and Drennan, Vari (2007) Entrepreneurial nurses and midwives in the United Kingdom: an integrative review.
+Mark, Annabelle L. and Goodman, Claire and Davis, Kathy and Drennan, Vari (2007) Entrepreneurial nurses and midwives in the United Kingdom: an integrative review.
 Journal of Advanced Nursing, 60 (5). pp. 459-469.
 ISSN 0309-2402

 Full text is not in this repository.

-|Research Areas:||Business > Leadership, Work and Organisation|
+|Research Areas:||A. > Business School > Leadership, Work and Organisations|

-|Deposited On:||28 Nov 2008 12:31|
+|Date Deposited:||28 Nov 2008 12:31|